peterhaupt/fuzzy_risk_prediction/README.md

 It is highly recommended to run the code in a virtual environment.
 The code has been tested on the following Python versions 3.9.20, 3.11.9, and 3.13.0.

 **Please ensure that no previous version of pyFUME is installed in the virtual environment.
 The most robust solution is to run this code in a newly created virtual environment.
-This due to the fact that pyFUME requires also specific older versions of Numpy and Pandas.**
+This is due to the fact that pyFUME also requires specific older versions of Numpy and Pandas.**

 The required packages should only be installed with the requirements.txt file.
 This means to run the following command from the within the cloned folder of the repository in the terminal: